DanilaD/autopost-ai/docs/CODING_STANDARDS.md

 # For comprehensive validation
 "Please validate both my code changes and documentation updates.
 I modified [describe changes].
 Are the docs complete and tests comprehensive?"

+# For PHPUnit modernization validation
+"Please check if my test files use modern PHPUnit syntax.
+I converted /** @test */ annotations to PHP 8 attributes.
+Are all test methods properly updated and PHPUnit 12 compatible?"

+# For code quality validation
+"Please review my code changes for architecture compliance.
+I modified [describe changes].
+Does the code follow the Controller → Service → Repository pattern?"
 ```

 **Validation Checklist:**